Budget vs Actuals Template: How to Effectively Manage a Budget in Microsoft Excel

 In order to view the data by month, you can add a timeline.
 With your cursor placed in the pivot table, choose Pivot Table Analyze → Filter → Insert Timeline → Date → OK.

-The dynamic Pivot Table including the timeline looks as follows:
+The dynamic Pivot Table, including the timeline, looks as follows:

 By selecting the desired month, the accompanying numbers in the pivot table will change automatically.

-By using the steps as described in this article, you will create the actual vs. budget report in less time using just a few formulas.
+By using the steps described in this article, you will create the actual vs. budget report in less time using just a few formulas.
 Once the source data is changed, you can simply update the report by choosing Data → Queries & Connections → Refresh All.

 Thanks for the valuable tutorial.
 Is there anyway you can have these on video?